-(Step7) The TOE is used as MRTD chip by the traveler and the inspection systems in the "Operational Use" phase.
-The user data can be read according to the security policy of the issuing State or Organization and can be used according to the security policy of the issuing State but they can never be modified.
+(Step7) The TOE is used as MRTD chip by the traveller and the inspection systems in the "Operational Use" phase.
+The user data can be read according to the security policy of the issuing State or Organization and can be used according to the security policy of the issuing State but they can never be modified on 7a.
+The personalization agent is allowed to change the instance of the application and the associated DGs and files on 7b.